python-useful-helpers/exec-helpers/README.rst

     Python 2.7
     PyPy

-.. note:: Update to version 2.0+ for usage with python 3.4+.
-This version is for legacy python and no new features are planned.
+.. note:: Pythons: For Python 3.4 use versions 2.x.x, python 3.5+ use versions 3.x.x, python 3.6+ use versions 4+

 This package includes: